Healthdirect Free Australian health advice you can count on.

 • Keep warm before and during your blood test.

-• Go for a short walk before your blood test to get your blood pumping.
+• Go for a short walk before your blood test to get your blood flowing.

-You should always check with your doctor or the pathology testing centre first about anything you need to do to prepare for your blood test.
+You should always check with your doctor or the pathology testing centre whether you need to do anything specific to prepare for your blood test.

 Feeling faint

-Some people faint or feel like they may faint during or after a blood test.
+Some people faint or feel light-headed during or after a blood test.
 If you think this might happen, you should let the person taking your blood know beforehand.
-They may recommend you lie down while they do the blood test.
+They may recommend you lie down while they take the blood sample.

-You should take your time in getting up after the test, and sit down for a while after your blood is taken.
+If you feel light-headed, stay seated for a while after the blood test, and get up slowly.
 If you can, arrange for someone to help you get home or back to work.

 What are the different types of blood tests?

 There are many different types of blood tests.
-Your doctor may order more than one test at a time, so several tubes of blood may need to be collected.
+Your doctor may refer you for more than one test at a time, so several tubes of blood may need to be collected.

 Some common blood tests include:

-Blood test to check on your heart, blood vessels and blood clotting include:
+Blood tests to check on your heart, blood vessels and blood clotting include:

 Blood tests to check for inflammation include:

-Blood tests to check the levels of certain elements and vitamins in your blood include:
+Blood tests to check the levels of some vitamins and minerals in your blood include:

 Blood tests to check hormone levels include:

-The results of most common blood tests are available within a day or 2.
-Some blood tests may take longer than this.
+The results of most common blood tests are available within 1 to 2 days.
+Some blood tests take longer to process.

 Blood test results only have meaning in the context of: